 A wetsuit jacket is similar to a vest.
 However, it has full-length sleeves that offer additional warmth for the arms and upper body Indeed, the jacket might just be the best paddle board wetsuit for a warmer climate as it will keep your core warm while the trapped layer of water in-between your torso and the interior layer of neoprene will heat up quickly.

 The jacket will definitely make it a little harder to paddle but it is rather necessary for cold weather and especially for people who can’t feel their legs.
 Nevertheless, it is strongly advisable to protect your legs as well especially if you are more prone to cramps.

 #3- Short John Wetsuit

-The suit at hand will hence keep your torso and vital organs sheltered and warm as you enjoy the freedom of moving your limbs without resistance.
+The suit at hand will keep your torso and vital organs warm as you enjoy the freedom of moving your limbs without resistance.
 If you are not comfortable with your thighs on display, you can always wear surfer shorts on top of the suit.

-You can always opt for the WWE Henry and take the straps down when the temperature gets hotter but try not to blind people with your extremely untanned torso.
+You can always opt to take the straps down when the temperature gets hotter, but try not to blind people with your extremely untanned torso.

 #4- Long John Wetsuit

 The best thing about the long john is that it covers almost your entire body except for your arms.
 With your arms now free from neoprene resistance, you can paddle and high five other surfers freely.

 The Long John is typically suggested as one of the best sup wetsuits for climates where the air is significantly warmer than water temperature.
 Hence, the suit at hand will do a fine job at keeping your vital organs warmer and functional on a chilly Tuesday paddle/surf session.

 #5- The Springsuit